dcsil/CSC491/policies/communications.md

 #### Some Explicit Expectations

-- Your team will have a Standup configured on LearnSoftware App and team members will be expected to respond to it at least once per week.
+- Your team will have a standup configured on Slack and team members will be expected to respond to it at least once per week.
 - You will use GitHub Issues to communicate with your team and show your work throughout the term
 - Missing demos and other aspects of the class can and will be penalized _if you do not communicate in advance_.
 I cannot stress this enough - this class is very accommodating of your time and schedule, granted you respect the time of others (including the teaching staff).
 - The class is not that large, I know who is attending lectures.
 I expect you to be able to communicate your needs - are you going to be late due to work?
 Are you going to be late because you have a class on the other side of campus?
 Talk to me, and we it won't be an issue.